nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 TODO

-## Lambda Function for Linking an employee ID, Access Card and Building ID with an initial default building status of `INSIDE`
+## Lambda Function(s) for Linking an employee ID, Access Card and Building ID with an initial default building status of `INSIDE`

 TODO

 # Infrastructure Components

-## Serving of a Docker based web site from EC2 (private only), accessed via a proxy server in a Public VPC
+## Serving of a web site from EC2 (private only), accessed via a proxy server in a Public VPC

 TODO